run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-box/llama_index/readers/box/BoxReaderAIExtraction/README.md

 > [!IMPORTANT]
 > Box AI features are only available to E+ customers.

+> [!WARNING]
+> Box AI Extraction is currently in beta, and the implementation may change.

 ### ai_prompt

 The `ai_prompt` defines the structure of the data that will be extracted from the documents.